 The New York State department of Financial Services says that online lenders should be subject to the same consumer protection laws, usury limits and licensing and supervision rules as traditional financial institutions.

 The recommendations come after an NYDFS survey of online lenders prompted by a bill from New York governor Andrew Cuomo last year amid concerns about the payday lending market.
+Download the document now 586.6 kb (Chrome HTML Document)

 The regulator sent out its survey to 48 firms, receiving responses from 35, and also talked to other industry players, before concluding: "The Department is exceedingly concerned with efforts to avoid regulation and New York’s ban on payday lending."